YoungbinHa/MizzouBookSearchApp/README.md

             };
   ```

-  For history UI, since it has two parts, header(time) and data, build two viewholder, item and header, and create view depends of a boolean type variable isSection in Libdata value class.
+  For history UI, since it has two parts, header(time) and data, build two viewholder, item and header, and create view depends on a boolean type variable, isSection, in Libdata value class.

  ``` java
  public class SectionedRecyclerViewAdapter extends RecyclerView.Adapter<RecyclerView.ViewHolder> {